pesaply/ngiridb/docs/index.md

 </a>
 </p>

-Ngiridb asyncio support for a range of ngiridb.
+Ngiridb asyncio support for a range of databases

 It allows you to make queries using the powerful [SQLAlchemy Core][sqlalchemy-core] expression language, and provides support for PostgreSQL, MySQL, and SQLite.